 An OpenPGP key contains two types of information:

 Traditionally, these pieces of information have always been distributed together.
 On keys.openpgp.org, they are treated differently.
 While anyone can upload all parts of any OpenPGP key to keys.openpgp.org, our keyserver will only retain and publish certain parts under certain conditions:

 Any non-identity information will be stored and freely redistributed, if it passes a cryptographic integrity check.
 Anyone can download these parts at any time as they contain only technical data that can't be used to directly identify a person.
 Good OpenPGP software can use keys.openpgp.org to keep this information up to date for any key that it knows about.
 This helps OpenPGP users maintain secure and reliable communication.

 The identity information in an OpenPGP key is only distributed with consent.
 It contains personal data, and is not strictly necessary for a key to be used for encryption or signature verification.
-Once the owner gives consent by verifying their e-mail address, the key can be found by everyone via search by address.
+Once the owner gives consent by verifying their email address, the key can be found via search by address.

 Technically, keys.openpgp.org runs on the Hagrid keyserver software, which is based on Sequoia-PGP.
-We are hosted on the eclips.is platform, a hosting provider focused on Internet Freedom projects, run by Greenhost.
+We are running on eclips.is, a hosting platform focused on Internet Freedom projects, which is managed by Greenhost.